xilinchen/personal_web/content/post/First_shiny_app/index.md

 ### UI and Server

-I like to keep UI and Serve in different files instead of lumping it into one script.
+Shiny requires a UI component and a Server component.
+I like to keep UI and Server in different files instead of lumping them into one script.
 It makes my life much easier in the long run.

 **UI**: Anything related to the application user interface design is located in this file.
-For example, how you want you page look like (color, fond, titles, buttons, sliders etc.)
+For example, how you want your page look like (color, fond, titles, buttons, sliders etc.)

 **Sever**: Your normal R code lives here.
-For example, your tidyverse data cleaning, join tables, running models, generate ggplots are here.
+For example, your data cleaning, table joins, running models, generating plots are here.

-With that been said, the most significant difference is that when you need a variable to be reactive (or interactive based on your inputs), you need to use `input$your_reactive_variable_name` in the Server script.
-In the UI script, the interactive variable should be the same name as `your_reactive_variable_name`, so UI and Server can talk to each other and know to how react.
+With that been said, the most significant difference between what you have in the Server code and normal R code is reactive inputs.
+When you need a variable to be reactive (or interactive based on your inputs), you need to use `input$your_reactive_variable_name` in the Server script.
+In the UI script, the interactive variable should be the same name as `your_reactive_variable_name`, so UI and Server can talk to each other.

 Below is an example to demonstrate the idea: